vrischmann/go-metrics-influxdb/README.md

 A influxDB reporter for the [go-metrics](https://github.com/rcrowley/go-metrics) library, which will post the metrics to [InfluxDB](https://influxdb.com/).

+Thanks to @rcrowley for the great library.

 ## Origin
-This library is a fork of [go-metrics-influxdb](https://github.com/vrischmann/go-metrics-influxdb) Thanx @vrischmann to write up the library.
+This library is a fork of [go-metrics-influxdb](https://github.com/vrischmann/go-metrics-influxdb) Thanks @vrischmann to write up the library.

+##### Difference With origin
+- callback methods that invokes after every metric read.

 ## Note
-This is only compatible with InfluxDB 0.9+.
+This is compatible with InfluxDB 0.9+.

 **Get this package using**
 ```bash